Henry Seymour (Redland): Life

-He inherited an estate at Sherborne, Dorset upon the death of his father in December 1761, and also owned estates at Redland Court, Gloucestershire, and Northbrook, Devonshire.
+He inherited an estate at Sherborne, Dorset upon the death of his father in December 1761, and also owned estates at Redland Court, Gloucestershire, and Northbrook, Devon (since absorbed by Exeter).
 After his father's death, he entered politics, obtaining the office of Groom of the Bedchamber on 16 February 1763 and being returned as Member of Parliament for Totnes in a by-election that year.
 On 17 January 1765, he resigned his office as Groom of the Bedchamber.
 In 1768, he was returned for Huntingdon.
 After buying an estate at Norton, Worcestershire, he was returned as a Whig for Evesham in 1774, but did not stand in 1780.
 He is only known to have addressed the House once, in 1776, supporting Fox's motion to inquire into the mismanagement of the American war.

 On 5 October 1775, after the death of his first wife in 1773, he married the widow Anne Louise Thérèse, Comtesse de Panthou.
 Louise (1741–1821) was the daughter of Charles de la Martellière (b1700) and Claudine Louise de Lory (1706–1742).
-By this marriage he had one son:
+By this marriage they had one son: